openstack/api-sig/guidelines/counting.rst

-This topic document serves to provide guidance on returning the total size of a resource collection in a project's public REST API; this is useful when the total number of resources may be larger then the number of the resources being enumerated in a single response.
+This topic document serves to provide guidance on returning the total size of a resource collection in a project's public REST API; this is useful when the total number of resources may be larger than the number of resources being enumerated in a single response.

 Guidance